velvetkevorkian/enterprise/design_enterprise_report.md

 >I design and develop interactive experiences.

-That's a bit dry and factual.
+It's a bit dry and factual.

 >I use code to design and make interactive experiences.